 - Forfeiture upon distribution.
 If you take a distribution of your entire vested benefit when you terminate employment, your non-vested benefit will be forfeited in accordance with the terms of the Plan.
-If you are totally non-vested in any contributions we made on your behalf, you will be deemed to receive a distribution for purposes of applying these forfeiture rules. - Buy-back of forfeited benefits upon reemployment.
+If you are totally non-vested in any contributions we made on your behalf, you will be deemed to receive a distribution for purposes of applying these forfeiture rules. - ▶ Buy-back of forfeited benefits upon reemployment.
 If you take a distribution of your entire vested benefit when you terminate employment, and as a result, some (or all) of your Plan benefits are forfeited, you have the right to repay the distributed amount to the Plan if you are rehired prior to incurring five consecutive Breaks in Service (as defined under "Forfeiture upon five consecutive Breaks in Service" below).
 If you repay the total amount of your distribution back to the Plan, we will restore the amount of your non-vested benefit which was forfeited as a result of that distribution.
 Please contact the Plan Administrator if you wish to buy-back prior benefits under the Plan.
-The Plan Administrator will inform you of the amount you must repay to buy-back your prior forfeited benefit. - Timing of buy-back.
+The Plan Administrator will inform you of the amount you must repay to buy-back your prior forfeited benefit. - > Timing of buy-back.
 For us to restore your forfeited benefits, you must make repayment to the Plan no later than five years following your reemployment date.
 If you received a "deemed" distribution because you were totally non-vested, your non-vested benefit will automatically be restored within a reasonable time following your reemployment, provided you have not incurred five consecutive Breaks in Service prior to your reemployment. - Forfeiture upon five consecutive Breaks in Service.
 Depending on the value of your vested benefits, you may be able to keep your benefits in the Plan when you terminate employment.
 If you do not take a distribution of your entire vested benefit when you terminate employment, your non-vested benefit will remain in your account until you have incurred five consecutive Breaks in Service, at which time your non-vested benefit will be forfeited in accordance with the terms of the Plan.
 For this purpose, you will have a Break in Service for each year in which you work less than 501 hours.
 Your vested benefits will not be forfeited under this forfeiture rule.
 If you have any questions regarding the application of these rules, you should contact the Plan Administrator.

 Treatment of forfeited benefits.
-If any of your benefits are forfeited, those forfeited amounts may first be used to pay any Plan expenses.
-If any forfeitures remain after paying Plan expenses, such forfeited amounts will be used to offset other Employer Contributions under the Plan for the Plan Year in which the forfeiture occurs.
+If any of your benefits are forfeited, we may decide in our discretion how to use those forfeited amounts.
+For example, we may use such forfeitures to pay Plan expenses.
+If any forfeitures are not used to pay Plan expenses, such forfeitures may be allocated as additional Employer contributions or we may use the forfeitures to reduce other Employer Contributions under the Plan.
+We will determine each year the amount of any forfeitures for such year and will use those forfeitures in the Plan Year for which the forfeiture occurs or in the following Plan Year.